Brother KR830 refurbished in May 2024

 Most commonly used by machine knitters Brother, Studio/Silver Reed/Singer, and Toyota knitting machines have somewhat similar retaining bars but there are some differences depending on the model and the gauge of the machine.

 For the retaining bars for these machines, there are three different lengths (41, 43, and 47 inches) and two different widths (0.375 and 0.5 inches).
-This is why it is important to measure your old retaining bar to ensure that you are getting the retaining bar suitable for your machine.
+This is why it is important to measure your old retaining bar to ensure that you are getting a retaining bar suitable for your machine.
 Most JUKI, Toyota, Silger/Silver Reed/Studio, Artisan knitting machines use 0.375-inch wide retaining bars.
 The lengths are either 41 or 43 inches (depending on the model).

-I’ve read stories on FaceBook groups, where the new machine knitters were puzzled by the fact that they JUST replaced the sponge bar and the needles do not move, advance, or retract the way they are supposed to.
-I especially see I happen to be the owner of 8-push button Brother knitting machines.
+I’ve read stories on Facebook groups, where the new machine knitters were puzzled by the fact that they JUST replaced the sponge bar and the needles do not move, advance, or retract the way they are supposed to.
+I especially see I happen to be the owner of 8 push-button Brother knitting machines.
 There is somewhere out there some incorrect information on the retaining bar for these machines.
-4-push-button machines use a 0.375-inch wide retaining bar and the 8-pushbutton machines use a 0.25-inch wide retaining bar.
-(I’ve refurbished over a dozen pushbutton machines and I know the difference first-hand).
+4-push-button machines use a 0.375-inch wide retaining bar, and the 8-push-button machines use a 0.25-inch wide retaining bar.
+(I’ve refurbished over a dozen push-button machines and I know the difference first-hand).

 Brother ribbers use plastic retaining bars without sponges.
 When (re) inserting the retaining bar into the Brother ribbers, the concave surface (the “channel”) should face you.

-There are machines with unique retaining bars – I will update the blog soon when I learn more.
+There are machines and ribbers with unique retaining bars (like Silver Reed SK120 and SK121 models, Brother KR321 ribber) – I will keep updating the blog as I am learning more.
 I am also putting a table on machines (and models) and retaining bar compatibility.
-Stay tuned!

 In the meantime, enjoy your adventure in retaining/sponge bar replacement!

 PS.
-I measured several dozens of retaining bars with my calipers.
-Even though the “official” measurement is 0.375 and 0.5 inches, mine are measured as 0.40-0.41 and 0.44-0.46 inches respectively.
+I measured several dozen retaining bars with my calipers.
+Even though the “official” measurement is 0.375 and 0.5 inches, mine are measured as 0.40-0.41 and 0.44-0.46 inches, respectively.
 This inaccuracy in inches makes me like the mm scale (aka metric) a bit better.
-So the narrower retaining bars are 10.0-10.5 mm while the wider are 11-12 mm wide.
-Who knew that just 1 mm would make such a difference but it does!
-I had an incorrect bar installed on my KH581 8-pushbutton machine and the needles would not go back from E to B (or A) position!!!
+So the narrower retaining bars are 10.0-10.5 mm, while the wider ones are 11-12 mm wide.
+Who knew that just 1 mm would make such a difference, but it does!
+I had an incorrect bar installed on my KH581 8-pushbutton machine, and the needles would not go back from E to B (or A) position!!!

 The difference between Brother KH965e, KH965i and KH965.